interuss/dss/monitoring/uss_qualifier/requirements/astm/f3548/v21/scd.md

-# ASTM F3548-21: Strategic Conflict Detection Service
+# ASTM F3548-21: Strategic Conflict Detection Service requirement set

 This file describes the set of ASTM F3548-21 requirements with which a USS providing the strategic conflict detection service must comply.